 Outlook file locations

 The default location of your Outlook Data File depends on your operating system and Outlook version.

 |Outlook 2011||/Users/<username>/Documents/Microsoft User Data/Office 2011 Identities/Main Identity|

 1This path is excluded from backup for CrashPlan for Small Business.
-We recommend exporting your Outlook data and backing up the .olm file.
+Instead, you should export your Outlook data and back up the .olm file.